cdervis/Polly2D/README.md

 - **Free and Open Source**: GPLv3 for the framework itself, MIT for games produced with it, with no royalties attached.

 - **Modern C++**: Improved C++ types and containers, providing an ergonomic API and safety guarantees by default.

-- **App Framework**: Based on an optimized SDL fork, with easy-to-use input, window and event handling.

 - **Modern 2D Renderer**: Efficient 2D rendering using the platform's native graphics API, such as Vulkan and Metal.